-Robin’s performances are as fresh and relevant as ever and full of energy and regularly entertains audiences in venues around the UK and abroad.
-2022 sees Robin’s fifty-eighth year making music.
+Robin's performances are as fresh and relevant as ever and full of energy.

-Robin Campbell – Scottish singer – teller of a good yarn or two.
-Hearing Robin perform Scots-Irish folk songs opens up a door to a lineage of journeymen, rogues, poets, and the quiet heroism of everyday folk.
+Robin Campbell – Scottish singer, guitarist, songwriter – teller of a good yarn or two.
+Hearing Robin perform Scots-Irish folk songs opens up a door to a heritage of journeymen, rogues, poets, and the quiet heroism of everyday folk.

 Time : 7:45 pm - 11:00 pm